 America’s Most Beautiful Bike Ride will take place rain or shine.
-Event organizers have the right to delay the start time or alter the course options should possible inclement weather present it self on ride day.
+Event organizers have the right to delay the start time or alter the course options should possible inclement weather occur on ride day.
 Please continue to check this website for updates the week prior to the event.

-America’s Most Beautiful Bike Ride will Start and Finish in “Parking Lot C” of the the Hard Rock Hotel & Casino Lake Tahoe (formerly Horizon Casino) on Highway 50, Stateline, South Shore Lake Tahoe, Nevada.
-Bike the West is extremely pleased to be hosted by the Hard Rock Hotel & Casino Lake Tahoe as they have invested $60 Million in a complete renovation of the property. and will be offering an outstanding updated venue with a variety of restaurants, lounges, gaming and newly renovated accommodations.
-We are also pleased to stage our Americas Most Beautiful Bike Ride After Ride Party at the Hard Rock Hotel & Casino.
+America’s Most Beautiful Bike Ride will Start and Finish in "Parking Lot C" of the the Hard Rock Hotel & Casino Lake Tahoe on Highway 50, Stateline, South Shore Lake Tahoe, Nevada.
+Bike the West is extremely pleased to be hosted by the Hard Rock Hotel & Casino Lake Tahoe as they have invested $60+ million in a complete renovation of the property.
+They will be offering an outstanding updated venue with a variety of restaurants, lounges, gaming and newly renovated accommodations.
+We are also pleased to stage our Americas Most Beautiful Bike Ride after ride party in the pool area of the Hard Rock Hotel & Casino.

 The 72-mile America’s Most Beautiful Bike Ride circumnavigates the highways clockwise around Lake Tahoe in both Nevada and California.
 It includes a challenging 800 foot climb to a rest stop overlooking Emerald Bay and a 1,000 foot climb to Spooner Junction.
 There are also many short rolling ascents and descents totaling over 4,024 vertical feet of elevation gain!
 The altitude ranges between 6,300 feet and 7,100 feet above sea level and the ride is recommended for conditioned recreational bicyclist, not for beginners.
 Participants must be at least 14 years of age (please, no children on bike carriers or trailers) and must be experienced in riding roadways.